-- 10-1 13-202.11Construction Requirements for Mobile Units - FARMER's MARKETs shall be located and operated in compliance with the AGENCY OF JURISDICTION's planning, zoning, and special event requirements and applicable local ordinances. - (B) Outdoor FARMER'S MARKETs shall be located on grass, or SMOOTH asphalt or concrete. - (1) FARMER'S MARKETS located in parking lots or streets shall have sufficient traffic barriers and markers to clearly indicate that the area is being used for pedestrians. - (2) Parking lots serving FARMER'S MARKETs shall be graded for adequate drainage. - (3) FARMER'S MARKETs shall not be located where they may be adversely affected by dust, weather conditions, or vermin. - (C) Indoor FARMER'S MARKETs shall be located in a building which is in compliance with all local building and fire codes.
+- (A) FARMER'S MARKETS shall be located and operated in compliance with the AGENCY OF JURISDICTION'S planning, zoning, and special event requirements and applicable local ordinances. - (B) Outdoor FARMER'S MARKETS shall be located on grass, or SMOOTH asphalt or concrete. - (1) FARMER'S MARKETS located in parking lots or streets shall have sufficient traffic barriers and markers to clearly indicate that the area is being used for pedestrians. - (2) Parking lots serving FARMER'S MARKETS shall be graded for adequate drainage. - (3) FARMER'S MARKETS shall not be located where they may be adversely affected by dust, weather conditions, or vermin. - (C) Indoor FARMER'S MARKETS shall be located in a building which is in compliance with all local building and fire codes.